senekor/rust-workshop/final_project/src/cli/additional_features.md

 (Namely the order in which they were defined in the struct).
 As the number of arguments grows, it can become hard for users to get the order right.
 To alleviate this, we can introduce _flags_, which are basically named arguments.
-Because they are named, their order doesn't matter and it's always clear what's going to happen when typing in the commmand.
+Because they are named, their order doesn't matter and it's always clear what's going to happen when typing in the command.
 Using `clap` we can turn an argument into a flag by giving it a _short_ and a _long_ name.
 (Or only one of the two, if we prefer.)